jswale/discord-alert/README.md

 Depending on the type of the writer, the server node changes.

 #### Discord Writer

+__Important__:  Check that the account used to publish informations is allowed to manage channels

 We first need an ID of a guild (you can find it on the URL of the web application of discord) to write the messages
 ```json